A state of mind and way of life

 Sustainability is important to us at Broadgate Farm Cottages, in offering a 5 star luxury holiday experience we ensure that we are kind to our environment.
 Our main aim is your comfort and enjoyment, we know that we can achieve this in a green/eco way.

 Energy and Fuel Use Energy efficiency is key but we do this in a way that still gives you a luxurious stay.
-We select energy-efficient options for all equipment (A+ or better) and install eco light bulbs, all we ask is that you try to help by turning off lights, heating and TV sets etc when not required.
+We select energy-efficient options for all equipment, use renewable technologies and install eco light bulbs, all we ask is that you try to help by turning off lights and TV sets etc when not required and turning the thermostats down a degree or two if you are going to be out for the day.

-Surrounded by nature we do all we can to create the right habitats
+Surrounded by nature we do all we can to create the right wildlife habitats

 Surprisingly when we bought the farm it was a wildlife dead spot – we set about creating an environment to attract wildlife .
 We put up over 30 bird boxes including Owl boxes, installed feeders and planted woodland.
 Our reward is the wealth of wildlife that now surrounds us including our nesting Barn Owls who live right next door to the Cart House.